-Credit risk arise when one party to a financial instrument will cause a financial loss for the other party by failing to discharge its obligation.
-Financial instruments that subject the Company to credit risk consist primarily of cash, funds held in trust, marketable securities and goods and services tax receivable.
-The credit risk relating to cash, funds held in trust and marketable securities balances is limited because the counterparty is a large commercial bank in Canada and major Canadian law firm, and goods and services tax receivable is from the Government of Canada.
+Credit risk arises when one party to a financial instrument will cause a financial loss for the other party by failing to discharge its obligation.
+Financial instruments that subject the Company to credit risk consist primarily of cash, and marketable securities.
+The credit risk relating to cash and marketable securities balances is limited because the counterparty is a large commercial bank in Canada and goods and services tax receivable is from the Government of Canada.